oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 Verifiers from obtaining claims irrelevant for the transaction at hand.
 SD-JWTs defined in this document enable such selective disclosure of JWT claims.

-One example of a multi-use JWT is a verifiable credential, an Issuer-signed credential that contains the claims about a subject, and whose authenticity can be cryptographically verified.
+One example of a multi-use JWT is an Issuer-signed credential that contains the claims about a subject, and whose authenticity can be cryptographically verified.

-Similar to the JWT specification on which it builds, this document is a product of the Web Authorization Protocol (oauth) working group.
+Similar to the JWT specification on which it builds, this document is a product of the Web Authorization Protocol (OAuth) working group.
 However, while both JWT and SD-JWT have potential OAuth 2.0 applications, their utility and application is certainly not constrained to OAuth 2.0.
 JWT was developed as a general-purpose token format and has seen widespread usage in a variety of applications.
 SD-JWT is a selective disclosure mechanism for JWT and is similarly intended to be general-purpose specification.

-While JWTs with claims describing natural persons are a common use case, the mechanisms defined in this document can be used for other use cases as well.
+While JWTs with claims describing natural persons are a common use case, the mechanisms defined in this document are also applicable to other use cases.

 In an SD-JWT, claims can be hidden, but cryptographically protected against undetected modification.
-"Claims" here refers to both object properties (name-value pairs) as well as array elements.
+"Claims" here refers to both object properties (name/value pairs) as well as array elements.
 When issuing the SD-JWT to the Holder, the Issuer includes the cleartext counterparts of all hidden claims, the so-called Disclosures, outside the signed part of the SD-JWT.